Patralekha

-Patralekha Paul (/bn/; born 20 February 1990), known mononymously as Patralekha, is an Indian actress who works in Hindi films and series.
+Patralekha Paul (/bn/; born Anwita Paul on 20 February 1990), known mononymously as Patralekha, is an Indian actress who works in Hindi films and series.
 Paul made her acting debut with drama film CityLights (2014), for which she won the Screen Award for Most Promising Newcomer – Female.

 Patralekha appeared in the streaming miniseries Bose: Dead/Alive (2017).
 She has since appeared in the film Nanu Ki Jaanu (2018) and the series Mai Hero Boll Raha Hu (2021), Aar Ya Paar (2022) and IC 814: The Kandahar Hijack (2024).
 Patralekha is married to actor Rajkummar Rao.

 Early life and education

-Patralekha was born on 20 February 1990 in Shillong in a Bengali family, to a Chartered Accountant father and a homemaker mother Papri Paul.
+Patralekha was born as Anwita on 20 February 1990 in Shillong in a Bengali family, to a Chartered Accountant father and a homemaker mother Papri Paul.
 In an interview, she stated that her grandmother was a poet.
 She has two siblings Parnalekha Paul and Agnish Paul.
 She went to The Assam Valley School, Assam, a boarding school and then graduated from the Bishop Cotton Girls' School, Bangalore.

 Patralekha's father wanted her to follow in his footsteps, but she was interested in acting.
 While completing her graduation in Mumbai at H.R.
 College of Commerce and Economics, she did a few commercials for Blackberry, and Tata Docomo, before getting a break in films.
 Patralekha has also received formal training in Bharatnatyam.